G5JDA/SOTAtoADIF/CONTRIBUTING.md

 Essential:
 - Develop for no older than Python 3.10, preferably 3.11 or 3.12.
+- Avoid non-standard imports unless you have an undeniable reason:
-- Do not require non-standard imports (yes, even if the package can be installed with pip!)
+  - Yes, even if the package can be installed with pip!
+  - This is to save ourselves from future dependency chaos.
+  - `urllib3` is the only exception so far due to the massive time saving it produces.

 ### Improving The Documentation
 For now the only docs are the README.